Wondering if this is right for you? Let’s clear up a few things.

 I want coaching to be accessible and fair, so I offer a sliding scale for my one-to-one sessions plus part-payment options for block bookings.
 So if you’re finding things tight financially, there are a limited number of spaces at a lower-cost.
 Choose the rate that best reflects your current situation – no questions asked, this is based on mutual trust and respect for both of us.

 That’s totally normal and a sign that you’re thinking seriously about change.
-Coaching is about being open to think deeply and do something differently, with my support and accountability.
+Coaching is about being open to think deeply and do something differently, with support and accountability.

 Let's identify your key challenges and how I could help resolve them.